indusrad/cute/README.md

  * Built-in support for profiles allows for many of those preferences to be tweaked on a more fine-grained basis.
- * You can specify a default container per-profile or to inherit the current terminals container.
+ * You can specify a default container per-profile or to inherit the current terminal's container.
 At the moment of writing, this is only supported on Fedora hosts, but will be extended to other host operating systems soon once changes land in VTE, toolbox, and elsewhere.
- * Flatpak'able without looking features!
+ * Flatpak'able without loosing features!
 This works through the use of a specialized `prompt-agent` that runs on the host to provide Prompt the ability to create PTY devices which integrate better with containers.
    Care is taken for this agent to run on systems as far back as CentOS 7.